Perinatal Psychological Support

 "Designer Babies”: Ethics and Assisted Reproductive Technology (ART) – where are the boundaries? - Assisted reproduction introduced a number of challenges with which society has to cope.
 Three challenges need to be addressed.
 The first challenge is rather generic: the public trust in science.
 The second challenge is specific to human reproduction: ethical and cultural concerns.
 The third challenge is that assisted reproduction has brought the issue of gender to the forefront, and society is being challenged to re-think the way it views the role of challenged to re-think the way it views the role of women.

 The power of the story.
 Narrative practices in perinatal mood disorders.
 Narrative therapy techniques can be a magic tool in a wide number of situations where women and members of their families experience difficulty expressing their thoughts, feelings, and experiences during the childbearing time.
 It might be helpful for those who live remotely and can’t access for different reasons mental health support directly.
-Narrative therapy can be a respectful and non-blaming approach to psychological support for perinatal mood disorders, which centers people as the experts in their own lives.
-It can be used widely by health professionals, counsellors and community workers.
+Narrative therapy can be a respectful and non-blaming approach to psychological support for perinatal mood disorders, which centers people as experts in their own lives.
+It can be used widely by health professionals, counselors, and community workers.
 Narrative therapy helps to externalize oppressive experiences, to move from a problem-focused and saturated perspective and to find alternative solutions.
 It helps to explore skills, competencies, beliefs, values, commitments, and abilities.
 It works and helps to reduce the influence of problems in people’s life.